 Orientation, Navigation and Wayfinding

-Ever been lost in a museum?
+Ever been lost in a museum or zoo?
 Everyone has.
-But we need more than better signs, we need to understand and support visitors's needs at every stage of their journey.
+But we need more than better signs, we need to understand and support visitors' needs at every stage of their journey.

 Words like orientation, navigation, wayfinding and signage are often used interchangeably.
 But they have very different meanings and each is crucial to successful visitor outcomes.